Rights of Accused Students:

 8. To be presumed not in violation unless found in violation for any charge(s).
 The standard of evidence used in all University conduct hearings is preponderance of evidence.
 This means that for a student to be found in violation of a charge, the evidence must persuade the hearing officer or board that it is more likely than not that the student was in violation.

 9. To name an advisor.
 The advisor must be willing to assist and advise the student during the hearing, but may not speak on behalf of the student.
-The advisor may be any individual of the accused student’s choosing, as long as he or she is not also a hearing witness.
+The advisor may be any individual of the accused student’s choosing, as long as they are not also a hearing witness.
 Accused students are requested to provide notice of the identity of their advisor preferably at least one working day in advance of any hearing or investigative meeting that the advisor is slated to attend.

 10. To be aware of all evidence presented during the hearing and to have the opportunity to review all relevant available documents.